 I started out as an apprentice to a local Central Florida real estate wholesaler that took me under his wing to teach me the business.
 After wholesaling several residential real estate contracts, I quickly moved into full-on residential flips.
 This project management and construction experience was invaluable and unlike anything I had ever done before.
 I studied from some of the large local players in the space to ensure I was taking the proper steps to secure profits.
 After several successful flips, I started to realize how vulnerable my business model was as an Orlando, Florida house flipper.
 I realized that when the housing market started to shift again, which was only a matter of time before it did, I would be in a very bad spot.
 I also needed some residual cash flow to offset the inconsistent closings from my flips.
 At this point, I started looking for other alternatives to create more passive, recession-proof income, and this eventually lead me to mobile homes.

 I started out initially looking for ways to generate monthly cash flow fast and mobile homes were the least expensive way to do so.
-I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes on contract.
+I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes.
 I became instantly obsessed with mobile homes due to the seemingly never-ending demand for the homes we had available.
 Through my journey, I met a mobile home park owner and offered to buy him lunch to learn about his path to mobile home park ownership, which was the obvious step up the ladder from what I was currently doing.
 That $30 lunch provided me the highest rate of return on any investment I've ever received to date and I'm so glad I reached out for mentorship!
 I left that meeting, went straight home, and wrote on my refrigerator in big black letters: "Goal #1: Buy a mobile home park in 2016!"
 Then, as you may be able to relate, I got sidetracked with my current "Lonnie Deals" while still wholesaling and flipping and didn't execute for almost a year.

 Sometime later I was invited to a local live event hosted by the NuView Trust Company and it was focused on alternative self-directed IRA investment opportunities.
 At the event I heard a gentleman named Ryan Smith from Elevation Capital speak in-depth about mobile home park investing.
 I quickly approached him after the event and he was kind enough to speak in depth with me about mobile home park investing and he even gave me the book 'Trailer Cash' written by his wife, Jamie Smith.
 A short time after he invited me to another live event he taught all about mobile home park investing.
 I was fascinated and sat front row during the entire training with my wife Katie.
 On the last day of that event, he told me that he could already tell that I was going to "crush it" in the mobile home park business.
 That single line of encouragement gave me the confidence I needed to start making waves in the mobile home park space.
 I started searching for deals through cold calling mobile home park owners and mailing out letters to generate motivated seller leads, just as I had when wholesaling single-family real estate.
 A few weeks later I attended the MHU Boot Camp (Frank and Dave 3 day boot camp) and met some really great people that were interested in investing passively in mobile home parks.
 I also fine-tuned my skills on valuing and completing due diligence on mobile home parks at this great educational boot camp.
 You can tell what's coming next right?
 It was like all of the stars aligned and all of my prayers had been answered.
 God came through big time and I found my first lead on a mobile home park in Edwardsville, Illinois.
 It consisted of 67 lots, 58 of which were occupied.
 I came to terms with the sellers at a 10 cap price of $1.34M and then instantly reached out to my MHU attendee investors to try and put the deal together.
 It was a great success!
 We closed after 45 days of due diligence and some concessions on behalf of the seller due to some items we found during due diligence.
-22 months after purchasing that property and getting it up to 100% occupancy we refinanced that property and the property appraised at $2.4 million!
+22 months after purchasing that property and getting it up to 100% occupancy we refinanced and the property appraised at $2.4 million!

 Today I am blessed beyond words.
 We currently own and operate 971 lots across 16 mobile home parks in 7 states and we have a few mobile home parks under contract.
 We aim to keep growing and have hired several great team-members to help us do so efficiently.
 I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 3 times.
 We have scratch started our own Mobile Home Transport and Installation business, which removes one of the biggest pain points for us in our value-add, infill process (Learn more here: https://www.a1mobilehometransport.com).
 I have a beautiful wife, Katie, that supports me and together we have 2 awesome kids named Aria and Kai.
 We have moved 3 times over the past year to live in or near mobile home parks that we have renovated.
 We love this business and the financial freedom it has brought our family.